 Apple has seeded the second beta of its upcoming macOS Mojave 10.14.2 to developers this morning.
 The release is marked with build number 18C38b, and it comes a week after Apple issued the first beta of 10.14.2—which it subsequently pulled and then reposted on Thursday.

-iOS 12 and macOS 10.14 Mojave have brought out a new feature where you wirelessly beam a saved website or app password to a nearby iPhone, iPad or Mac to another nearby device using AirDrop, Apple's proprietary peer-to-peer file transfer feature.
+iOS 12 and macOS 10.14 Mojave have brought out a cool new feature allowing you to wirelessly send a saved website or app password from one iPhone, iPad or Mac to another nearby device using AirDrop, Apple's proprietary peer-to-peer file transfer feature.

 The first beta of macOS Mojave 10.14.2, released earlier this morning alongside other minor developer betas for iOS 12.1.1 and tvOS 12.1.1, is no longer found on Apple's Dev Center.
 UPDATE: On Thursday, November 1, the pulled beta again became available for developers to download through Apple's Dev Center portal.